-The 2022/23 cold weather plan outlines our strategic objectives to reduce excess winter deaths.
-It has been produced collaboratively with partners and aligned to the Barnsley 2030 outcomes and the Health and Wellbeing Strategy.
+The 2023/24 cold weather plan outlines our strategic objectives to reduce cold-related harm and winter mortality.
+It has been produced collaboratively with partners and aligned to the Barnsley 2030 outcomes, Barnsley Place-Based Partnership’s Tackling Health Inequalities in Barnsley and and the Health and Wellbeing Strategy.

 Reducing cold-related harm in our communities is a complex issue.
 For this plan to be successful, keeping warm and well needs to be everyone’s priority over the colder months.

-This plan emphasises early intervention and prevention, and ensures we focus our efforts working alongside residents most at risk of their health and wellbeing being affected this winter.
-This is particularly important so that residents can still access health and care support during winter when there is higher demand.
+This plan emphasises early intervention and prevention and ensures we focus our efforts working alongside residents most at risk of their health and wellbeing being affected this winter.
+This is particularly important so residents can still access health and care support during winter when there is higher demand.

-This year's plan will contribute to tackling the cost-of-living crisis faced by residents, driven by the rising cost of energy.
-The plan has been co-produced with members of the Collaborative Cold Weather Planning Group.
-This group has the responsibility of co-ordinating local action in advance of the winter to:
+This year's plan will contribute to tackling the cost-of-living crisis residents face, driven by the rising energy cost.
+The plan has been co-produced with Collaborative Cold Weather Planning Group members.
+This group has the responsibility of coordinating local action in advance of the winter to:

-- Play a key role in Barnsley’s response to COVID-19 and flu
+- Contribute to Barnsley’s response to COVID-19 and flu.

 Alignment with Barnsley 2030 outcomes

 This plan is aligned with the following outcomes from Barnsley 2030:

 - People are safe and feel safe.